Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Relevant definitions

 The largest energy-containing turbulent eddy occurs at a lengthscale $\ell = L$ (with $k_L = 2\pi/L$) that, in turn, leads to a large-eddy Stokes number}

 \NewEditv{where $\Omega_L$ is related to $\Omega_K$ by}

 \NewEditv{ $R'$ is thought of as twice the large eddy's Rossby number, Ro.
 In many past disk models, $\Omega_L$ has been assumed equal to $\Omega_K$, and thus ${\rm St}_L = \St_K$.
-However, as shown by \citetalias{Sengupta_etal_2024} and supported by the results in Table \ref{tbl:simulation}, $\Omega_L$ typically exceeds $\Omega_K$ by factors of 2–3.
-This discrepancy must be accounted for when constructing effective Stokes numbers in a turbulent disk.}
+However, as shown by \citetalias{Sengupta_etal_2024} and supported by the results in Table \ref{tbl:simulation}, $\Omega_L$ typically exceeds $\Omega_K$ by factors of 2–3 or even more.
+This difference must be accounted for when constructing effective Stokes numbers in a turbulent disk.}

 \citetalias{Sengupta_etal_2024} further underscored that the true value of the turbulence intensity $\alpha$ is also subject to the same scaling by $R'$ as

 where $\alphat \equiv U_{{\rm rms}}^2/c_s^2$ -- often referred to as the {\textit {turbulent intensity}} -- is calculated using velocity information only with the implicit assumption of $\Omega_L = \Omega_K$.
 The precise interpretation of and physical relationship between $\alpha$ and $\alphat$ is elucidated further in \citetalias{Sengupta_etal_2024}.